PrestaShop/docs/basics/keeping-up-to-date/backup.md

 PhpMyAdmin, provided by several hosting providers, offers another way to get a complete dump of your database.

-Log on your PhpMyAdmin interface, select the database where PrestaShop is installed and chose the “export” tab.
+Log on to your PhpMyAdmin interface, select the database where PrestaShop is installed, and choose the “export” tab.

 {{< figure src="../img/backup-phpmyadmin-export-database.png" title="Exporting a database in SQL format" >}}

-We advise to select the “custom” method, as it offers more options to customize your dump.
-Make sure all your tables, views, etc are selected for backup.
+We advise selecting the “custom” method, as it offers more options to customize your dump.
+Ensure all your tables, views, etc., are selected for backup.
 To get the same file content as the `mysqldump` method, the following options should be checked as well:

 * Use LOCK TABLES statement
 * Add DROP TABLE / VIEW / PROCEDURE / FUNCTION / EVENT / TRIGGER statement

-Click on “Go”, wait for the dump to be generated, then download it.
+Click on the “Go” button, wait for the dump to be generated, then download it.

 ## Other MySQL clients